-- U Action #1 Coordinate the City's plans and investment programs with those of other entities responsible for provision of other utility services on the Island. - GOAL U-8 Cooperate with other jurisdictions and utility providers in planning and implementing utility facility additions, improvements, maintenance, and emergency response, so that such activities are coordinated to address utility needs. - GOAL U-10 Ensure that city-managed and to the extent possible, non-city managed utility services, are sufficient, cost effective, reliable, and that safe water utility service is provided. - GOAL U-11 Operate in a manner that preserves and protects the water resources of the Island. - GOAL U-12 Ensure that adequate, cost effective, and reliable sewer service is provided to those areas of Bainbridge Island served by public sewer systems and designated in the General Sewer Plan for future public sewers. - GOAL U-14 Ensure adequate, cost effective, reliable, and environmentally responsible electric service to the citizens of Bainbridge Island. - GOAL U-16 Ensure adequate, cost effective, reliable and environmentally responsible telecommunications service to the citizens of Bainbridge Island.
+U Action #1 Coordinate the City's plans and investment programs with those of other entities responsible for provision of other utility services on the Island.

+GOAL U-8 Cooperate with other jurisdictions and utility providers in planning and implementing utility facility additions, improvements, maintenance, and emergency response, so that such activities are coordinated to address utility needs.

+GOAL U-10 Ensure that city-managed and to the extent possible, non-city managed utility services, are sufficient, cost effective, reliable, and that safe water utility service is provided.

+GOAL U-11 Operate in a manner that preserves and protects the water resources of the Island.

+GOAL U-12 Ensure that adequate, cost effective, and reliable sewer service is provided to those areas of Bainbridge Island served by public sewer systems and designated in the General Sewer Plan for future public sewers.

+GOAL U-14 Ensure adequate, cost effective, reliable, and environmentally responsible electric service to the citizens of Bainbridge Island.

+GOAL U-16 Ensure adequate, cost effective, reliable and environmentally responsible telecommunications service to the citizens of Bainbridge Island.

+U Action #3 Proactively encourage, study, and facilitate consolidation of water systems to manage water resources and systems more efficiently, economically and safely.

-- U Action #2 During the review of the Land Use Code, identify and adopt amendments that will facilitate achieving the objectives of both the City and the utility service providers. - GOAL U-4 Ensure that the provision of utility services is environmentally responsible and sustainable, and encourage utility services that are carbon neutral and do not contribute to climate change. - GOAL U-6 Ensure that permits and approvals for utility facilities are processed in a fair, timely manner and in accord with development regulations and this Plan.
+U Action #2 During the review of the Land Use Code, identify and adopt amendments that will facilitate achieving the objectives of both the City and the utility service providers.

+GOAL U-4 Ensure that the provision of utility services is environmentally responsible and sustainable, and encourage utility services that are carbon neutral and do not contribute to climate change.

+GOAL U-6 Ensure that permits and approvals for utility facilities are processed in a fair, timely manner and in accord with development regulations and this Plan.